If you've got one bring it! HiT works with:

-To delete data on HiT browser version:
+To delete data in HiT:

-Ah yah, you noticed that.
-Seriously, some of the fields in the Medication parameter are not editable.
+Some of the fields in the Medication parameter are not editable.
 Start Date and End Date, Frequency, and Doses per Frequency are not editable.
 The reason for this?
 The table created where you select which doses you took on which days is unique to the information you entered when adding a medication.
 Editing any of these fields would require us to delete the table created and create a new one.
 We thought...hmmm...would you want to have all the check marks you entered indicating you took a dose deleted when the table is removed and created anew?
 We opted to prevent editing on those fields for this purpose.

 If what you entered for those fields is really not what you want or what it should be, you can delete the medication and add it again with the correct data.

 So we went round and round about this issue.
 In the end we decided to not recalcuate your body composition measurements when you change one of the elements.
 Why?
 Let's say you want to edit the weight for that entry.
-But you don't change the body fat %, the lean mass %, or the water %.
+But you don't change the body fat % or the lean mass %.
 Okay, now you save.
 When you save you send all the data in all the fields to our server.
 The server says, hey they want me to use all the data they sent to me, even though it doesn't add up, but hey, I'm just a computer and I'm really good at doing what I am told.
 So I'll store the data I received in the database the way I received it.

 All kidding aside, the computer can't tell what is intended from what it receives.
 And we don't want to assume that what we program into the computer is what you want in those fields.
 If we did make that assumption, we would overwrite the data you entered intentionally.
 Not a good result.